International Gilbert and Sullivan Festival: The competition

 The Festival began as mostly a competition among amateur G&S performing troupes from Britain and around the world, with up to a dozen or so amateur performances.
 On the weeknights during each Festival, "the best non-professional groups from the UK and overseas compete for the International Champions title."
 Some groups perform year after year at the Festival, but some companies, especially those travelling from North America, South Africa, Australia and other distant places, may visit only occasionally or once.
 Others meet and rehearse entirely at the Festival.
 The day of performance for each amateur group is hectic, with move-in to the theatre at 9 a.m., lighting call at 11 a.m., the one and only tech-dress rehearsal (with the Festival orchestra) in the afternoon, the performance in the evening, and move-out immediately afterwards.

 A professional adjudicator critiqued each amateur performance immediately after the curtain fell.
 The adjudicator then scored each performance, and both group and individual awards were announced at the end of the Festival.
 At the first Festival in 1994, first prize was awarded to the production of Utopia, Limited, presented by the Gilbert & Sullivan Society of Maine, in the US (then known as the G&S Society of Hancock County).
 The Derby Gilbert & Sullivan Company won the first prize more often than any other company (six times); and the South Anglia Savoy Players won five times and placed second four times.
 Festival Productions, Ireland, won in three consecutive years, 2007 to 2009.
 Individual awards were also presented for performers, directors and musical directors.
 The internet group SavoyNet, which has competed each year since 1997, were Festival Champions in 2013 and 2018 and are the first and only company to present all 14 G&S operas at the Festival.
-By the end of the second decade of the Festival, the number of amateur productions decreased, and after 2019, the competitive aspect of the Festival has been discontinued.
+By the end of the second decade of the Festival, the number of amateur productions each year had decreased, and after the pandemic, the live adjudications were discontinued, but cash prizes are given for Festival and UNIFest champions and runners up.

-The Festival organizers have also rehearsed and presented, some years, an adult "Festival production" or a "Youth Production" (for performers aged 9 to 19).
-Beginning in 2015, they have presented a "Bus Pass Opera" production (for performers over 60).
-A "Unifest" competition among university groups is presented simultaneously, as part of the Festival fringe.
+A "Unifest" competition among university groups is presented each year as part of the Festival fringe, usually in the afternoon matinee slot.
+The Festival organizers have also rehearsed and presented, most years, an adult "Festival production" as part of the competition, and a non-competition "Youth Production" (for performers aged 9 to 19).
+Since 2015, they have presented a "Bus Pass Opera" production (for performers over 60) in the competition, instead of the Festival production.